 Michael Alm is a Seattle based artist and woodworker.

-Always an artist (Michael began showing his work in art galleries in 2006), in 2014 he took the skills that he adopted from an early age and started Alm Fab, a design and fabrication company that specializes in custom furniture and unique creative design solutions.
+Always an artist (Michael began showing his work in art galleries in 2006), in 2014 he took the skills that he adopted from an early age and started Alm Fab, a design and fabrication company that specialises in custom furniture and unique creative design solutions.

 In 2017 Michael took the Alm Fab brand to the next level with the launch of his YouTube channel.
-Passionate about sharing the skills and techniques that he as acquired in his experience, the channel focuses not only on documenting his projects but also on educating other makers.
+Passionate about sharing the skills and techniques that he has acquired in his experience, the channel focuses not only on documenting his projects but also on educating other makers.

-How did you get into working with wood?
+How did you get into woodworking?

 What inspires your creations?